pyrofolium/netlist-visualizer/README.md

 Since both backend and frontend code are in Typescript both the frontend and backend can share equivalent code

-- backend specific code is in the backend folder
+- backend-specific code is in the backend folder
-- frontend spefific code is in the frontend folder
+- frontend-specific code is in the frontend folder
-- Schemas and types defined for login and Netlists are in there respective folder
+- Schemas and types defined for login and Netlists are in their respective folder
-- NetListRender is a special netlist type that includes how to draw the netlist.
-Although the code is independent of frontend or backend it is used exclusively by the frontend.
+- NetListRender is a special netlist type that includes information how to draw the netlist.
+  Although the code logic is independent of the frontend or backend, it is, in practice, used exclusively by the frontend.
 The wiring drawing algorithm is located here.
 - JSX and React components mostly make up the frontend folder.
 - see the public folder for the SQL schema used in the db.